haljoumaa/prove/README.md

 ## Overview

-**PROVE** automates payroll validation by extracting reported hours from scanned images or PDF attachments and verifying them against internal reference records.
-The system combines EasyOCR, Tesseract, and structured validation to ensure fast, repeatable, and auditable payroll checks.
+**PROVE** is an automated payroll validation platform that eliminates manual cross-checking by extracting reported hours directly from scanned documents and emails, then validating them against authoritative internal records.
+The system uses a modular pipeline—comprising automated email ingestion, OCR-based extraction (EasyOCR with Tesseract fallback), and multi-stage data validation—to deliver a fast, transparent, and fully auditable process.
+PROVE’s ongoing refactor introduces self-service digital logging for mentors, further removing human bottlenecks and enabling real-time payroll oversight.
+Designed for extensibility and compliance, PROVE reduces error rates, accelerates payroll cycles, and establishes a new standard for scalable, transparent payroll management.
 ---

 ## Features